-- the religious reforms of Shah Waliullah and his role in the political and religious context of the time - Syed Ahmad Barelvi and the revival of Islam in the sub-continent - the Jihad movement and the Mujahideen - Haji Shariatullah and the Faraizi Movement.
+Focus points: Specified content: How important were the religious reforms of Shah Waliullah? the religious reforms of Shah Waliullah and his role in the political and religious context of the • What influence did Syed Ahmad Barelvi exert in the revival of Islam? timeSyed Ahmad Barelvi and the revival of Islam in How influential was Haji Shariatullah and the the sub-continent Faraizi Movement? the Jihad movement and the Mujahideen • Haji Shariatullah and the Faraizi Movement.

-Key Question 2: What were the causes and consequences of the decline of the Mughal Empire?
+Kev Question 2: Vhat were the causes and consequences of the decline of the Mughal Empi ire?
+Caucotion L. what word the baddood and borloogadhood of the additio of the magnat Empl

-- How far was Aurangzeb responsible for the decline of the Mughal Empire? - How far did Mughal weaknesses from 1707 make decline inevitable? - What role did the East India Company play in the decline of the Empire? - How successful was British expansion in the sub-continent to 1857?
+Focus points: Specified content: How far was Aurangzeb responsible for the decline of the Mughal Empire?
+Internal Indian reasons for the decline of the Mughal Empire: How far did Mughal weaknesses from 1707 make decline inevitable? the impact of Aurangzeb's policies on the stability of the Mughal Empire • What role did the East India Company play in the decline of the Empire? the effectiveness of his successors as rulers problems of controlling the Empire • How successful was British expansion in the sub-continent to 1857? the rise of the Maratha and Sikh empires.